november 18 2023 – October 20 2024

 Let a Hundred Flowers Bloom

-The exhibition Let a Hundred Flowers Bloom features textile works by Elsa Pärs-Berglund exhibited alongside contemporary artists Shabnam Faraee and Josefin Gäfvert.
+The exhibition Let a Hundred Flowers Bloom featured textile works by Elsa Pärs-Berglund exhibited alongside contemporary artists Shabnam Faraee and Josefin Gäfvert.

 Elsa Pärs-Berglund’s (1920–2005) artistic practice was socially engaged, and with great precision she wove the burning issues of her time into her art.
 Through weaving techniques such as double weave, damask, and dukagång, she depicted political events, global injustices, environmental concerns, and the Swedish class struggle during the latter half of the 20th century.